Tips for Plumbing With Plastic Pipe

-For pipes under 3-in. there are three basic types of 90-degree elbows: vent, short sweep, and long sweep.
+For pipes under 3-inches, there are three basic types of 90-degree elbows: vent, short sweep, and long sweep.
 Vent elbows are easily identified by their drastic bend and can only be used on a vent run that carries air, not water.

 Les has a good system to remember when to use the other two types of elbows: “If water is speeding up as it turns the corner (usually going from horizontal to vertical), use a short sweep.
 If water is slowing down (usually from vertical to horizontal), use a long sweep.”